Kstromz279/CLI-Database_Project/README.md

 # 431W-Project
-Brief explanation of all useable functions within the CLI-Interface.
+Brief explanation of all usable functions within the CLI-Interface.
 If you wanted to use this yourself you would need to change the database that you are accessing with the code.
 There are a lot of parts where the database is opened, so you would need to make sure you change all of them to fit the database you created.

 # 1. Insert Data